 The school will keep a record of all medicine given to children to offer protection to staff and as proof that they have followed agreed procedures.
-The school will use Form C or an alternative form provided with a health care plan, as appropriate.
+The school will use the record of medication given form or an alternative form provided with a health care plan, as appropriate.